Martin521/Runfs/README.md

 ## Learnings

-Next to having fun and learning new stuff, the main goal of this project is to investigate viability of `dotnet run app.fs` and to create clarity on requirements and missing pieces.
+The main goal of this project is to investigate viability of `dotnet run app.fs` and to create clarity on requirements and missing pieces.

 I started by looking into extending the sdk code to accomodate F# input.
 This would have meant, however, to work with some particularly ugly (in my eyes) C# code.
-So, I settled for an independent tool for the investigation, reproducing the functionality as closely as possible.
+So, I chose to create an independent tool for the investigation, reproducing the functionality as closely as possible.

 Main learnings
 - This has to be about running .fs files, not scripts.
 - A small compiler change is needed to allow for the directive format.
 - The most important missing piece is editor support.
-- I am so lucky I am not forced to earn money by working in a C# (or Java for that matter) shop.

 Open items
 - I did not succeed yet in replicating the "virtual project file" approach.
-The `BuildManager` doesn't find the sdk, probably because I am missing the right global build properties that `dotnet run` has available inside.
+If I use the msbuild API's `BuildManager`, it doesn't find the sdk, probably because I am missing the right global build properties that `dotnet run` has available internally.
 I am not sure if there is a workaround.
 For now, I settled for a less nice file-based approach.
 Less nice because the script location must be writable.
 - Not sure yet if the "compile only" shortcut can easily be replicated for F#.

 ## TODOs

-Internal
-- add more tests, automate publishing
-- fix case sensitivity issue in Directives.fs
-- Rid-package?
-- virtual project file
+Runfs
-- possibly optimize the build step (cache core compile input beyond restore)
+- investigate the open items: virtual project file, optimize the build step (cache core compile input beyond restore)
+- add more tests, automate publishing, possibly Rid-package, fix case sensitivity issue in Directives.fs
-- implement the #project, #source and #dll directives
+- implement the #project, #source and #dll directives and `--convert`
-- implement `--convert`

-External
+Elsewhere
 - propose and possibly implement a compiler change so that the 'dotnet run app.cs' syntax for directives can be used
 - Ionide/FSAC support
 - collect feedback for an eventual `dotnet run app.fs`